 Your team may decide to enter in-town or out-of-town tournaments or jamborees (for 6U and 8U).
 Typically it's best to sit down with your coach and identify tournaments that the coach would like to play in.
 Once you have a plan, present the plan to the team.

-If your team determines a majority would like to play in a tournament, every family (even those who don't play in the tournament) is responsible for its share of tournament fee and coach costs (applies only to teams with non-parent coaches).
+Every family (even those who don't play in the tournament) is responsible for its share of tournament fee and coach costs (applies only to teams with non-parent coaches).

 You may not pull players from other teams to participate in a tournament, even lower level teams.
 Only exception is if a goalie is needed you must have permission from your team, the chosen goalies coach and this must be a goalie from an even or lower level team.